GreenBalanZ in balance (again)

 Having 'green fingers' is no longer enough to run a company like GreenBalanZ.
 With the acquisition of a breeding company in 2017, the area is 10 ha, and approximately 4 million Phalaenopsis go annually through freight forwarders to customers at home and abroad.

-Lennard studied for a long time (Agricultural Economics in Wageningen), then went to work at Rabobank and joined the company 21 years ago.
+Grower Lennard studied for a long time (Agricultural Economics in Wageningen), then went to work at Rabobank and joined the company 21 years ago.
 "It certainly helps to have a good education, but it is not a guarantee of success," Lennard begins.
 "Through the growth, the company has grown.
-I feel more entrepreneur than a grower.
-Of many more things, you must have more or less understanding.
-It's about leadership, delegating well to the numbers, and setting up a good marketing plan.
-We must be seen in the orchid violence."
+I feel more like an entrepreneur than a grower.
+It's about leadership, delegating well to the numbers, and setting up a good marketing plan

 “Sustainability is not a catchphrase here: I want to leave the world a better place for the next generation.”